 How to Paint a Textured Brick Wall

-- Glidden – Pure White latex paint and primer
+- Glidden – Pure White latex paint and primer in a satin finish

 - HomeRight Finish Max Super paint sprayer

 - Spray paint mask to cover mouth and nose

 Your prep may need to include some combination of a wire brush or stiff-bristled brush with soapy water to clean away dirt, dust, and cobwebs.
 You do not have to seal the brick surface first.

 1. Mask-off the areas around the textured brick wall with painter’s tape and drop cloths.
 This protects the surrounding area from the very small and fine overspray.
 Make sure the tape is secure as the sprayer puts out a lot of air as it sprays and will move the paper mask that isn’t taped down well.